Netflix/metaflow-nflx-extensions/README.md

 not a guarantee.
 If you find this functionality useful and would like to see it make it to the main Metaflow package, let us know.
 Feedback is always welcome!

+This extension is currently tested on python 3.7+.

 If you have any question, feel free to open an issue here or contact us on the usual Metaflow slack channels.